 - Projects that are multidisciplinary in nature are particularly desirable, although this is not essential.

 How to Apply:

-- Proposed budget.
-The template is available via online grant application system.
+- A proposed budget.
+The template is available here.

 IASP will not consider incomplete applications or applications that were not submitted via online system.